HappDev/happ_su/dev-docs/app-management.md

   }
 }
 ```
 {% endcode %}
 </details>
 <details>

-<summary>Subscription fragmentation & fronting</summary>
+<summary>Subscription fragmentation and fronting</summary>
 Some CDNs support domain fronting.
-This allows you to connect to your site through a third-party domain.
+This allows connecting to your site through a third-party domain.

-For example, by specifying the connection address `visa.com` and setting the Host header to `my-domain.com`, the ISP will only see a request to `visa.com`.
+For example, by specifying the connection address `visa.com` and Host header `my-domain.com`, the provider will only see a request to `visa.com`.

-You can also request your domain for the server list while using packet fragmentation in SNI TLSHello.
+You can also access your domain for the server list using packet fragmentation in SNI TLSHello.
 By default, fragmentation is enabled for all subscriptions.
-A user can add a subscription only once; on repeat attempts, if the account is not premium, an update will not be allowed.
+The user can add the subscription only once; on repeat attempts, if the account is not premium, the update will not be allowed.
 #### URL scheme with parameters
 ```
 [link]#title?[fragment]&[resolve-address]&[host]&[insecure]
 Fronting:
 visa.com/123#MyVPN?resolve-address=visa.com&host=mydomain.com
 Fragmentation:
 mydomain.com/123#MyVPN?fragment=80-250,10-100,tlshello
 ```
 Fragmentation contains three parameters: `[length]`, `[interval]`, and `[packets]`.

-When using fronting, you must first specify the URL with the domain through which the connection will be made.
-You also need to set `resolve-address` — this can be a domain or an IP address — and `host` corresponding to your host within the chosen provider’s network.
+When using fronting, first specify the URL with the domain through which the connection will be made.
+Also set `resolve-address` — this can be a domain or IP address — and `host`, corresponding to your host in the selected provider's network.
 </details>
 <details>
 <summary>Advanced fragmentation</summary>
 This feature is currently in closed testing and will be available soon...
 </details>
 <details>

-<summary>Non-disablable HWID</summary>
+<summary>Non-disableable HWID</summary>
 By default, HWID is enabled in all Happ apps.
-If you want to prevent the user from turning off sending this parameter in the app settings, you can send a special parameter together with the subscription.
+But if you want the user to be unable to disable the transmission of this parameter by turning it off in the app settings, you can send a special parameter with the subscription.

-**Example:**
+**Example of setting this parameter:**
 ```
 subscription-always-hwid-enable: [true / 1]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798
 content-disposition: attachment; filename="213"
 subscription-always-hwid-enable: 1
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
 #subscription-always-hwid-enable: 1
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>
 <summary>Subscription expiration notification</summary>

-You can enable automatic notifications about subscription expiration.
+You can enable automatic notifications about subscription expiration.\
 The user will receive reminders 3 days before expiration: the app will send one notification per day for three days.
-This helps the user remember to renew on time.
+This helps the user not forget to renew the subscription on time.
 Notification text:
 ```
- Your subscription [name] is about to expire — don’t forget to renew it.
+Your subscription [name] is about to expire, don't forget to renew it.
 ```

-**Example:**
+**Example of setting this parameter:**
 ```
 notification-subs-expire: [true / 1]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798
 content-disposition: attachment; filename="213"
 notification-subs-expire: 1
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
 #notification-subs-expire: 1
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>
 <summary>Hide server settings in subscription</summary>
 <figure><img src="../.gitbook/assets/image (11).png" alt=""><figcaption></figcaption></figure>

-Disable the ability for users of your subscription to view and edit server configurations.
-The setting applies both to subscriptions already added and those added in the future.
+Disable the ability to view and edit server configurations for your subscription users.
+The setting applies to both already added subscriptions and those that will be added in the future.

-**Example:**
+**Example of setting this parameter:**
 ```
 hide-settings: [true / 1]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798
 content-disposition: attachment; filename="213"
 hide-settings: 1
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
 #hide-settings: 1
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>

-<summary>Domain resolving</summary>
+<summary>Domain resolution</summary>

-The app can pre-resolve server domains even before a connection is established.
+The app can perform preliminary domain resolution for servers before establishing a connection.\
-You can specify any DoH server, and when connecting to an Xray server the domain name will be replaced with the obtained IP address.
+You can specify any DoH server, and when connecting to an Xray server, the domain name will be replaced with the received IP address.

-If multiple IP addresses are returned for a domain, the app will automatically choose the one with the lowest latency (ping).
+If multiple IP addresses are returned for a domain, the app will automatically select the one with the minimum response time (ping).\
-However, keep in mind: with a large number of IPs, connecting may take longer because all options will be tested in advance.
+However, note: with a large number of IP addresses, connection may take longer as all options will be pre-tested.

-**Example:**
+**Example of setting this parameter:**
 ```
 server-address-resolve-enable: [true / 1]
 server-address-resolve-dns-domain: [url]
 server-address-resolve-dns-ip: [ip]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798